Cape Breton Region

 Cosmetology Association of Nova Scotia - a directory of individuals who provide mobile cosmetology services such as hairdressing, esthetics, pedicures, manicures, artificial nails, eyelash extensions, hair removal, make-up, facials, etc. The Cosmetologists on this website are licensed, hold a business permit, and are in good standing with the Cosmetology Association.

 Nova Scotia Foot Care Nurses - a directory of foot care nurses across Nova Scotia.

 Care Alert Canada - Home of the Smart Dialer.
 Ideal for those who wish to remain longer in their own home or in a retirement residence.
 It can be programmed to dial up to 5 contacts, including 911.

-Care Link Advantage - Has over twenty years' experience helping older adults and people with disabilities remain independent by providing them with personal medical alarm pendants and other personal security technology.
+Care Link Advantage - Has over twenty years of experience helping older adults and people with disabilities remain independent by providing them with personal medical alarm pendants and other personal security technology.

 Family 1st Medical - With locations throughout Nova Scotia, their mission is to provide a full range of Respiratory and Medical/Mobility products to assist all those in need.

 Harding Medical - strives to offer you innovative rehab and home healthcare solutions to ensure you are safe and independent in your home and beyond.
 They have a wide selection of bariatric and home medical equipment to rent.
 Contact them: 1.800.565.1680